-The Department of Higher Education, Research, Science and Technology (DHERST) is responsible for the school Grade 12 leavers selections for PNG Universities.
+The Department of Higher Education, Research, Science and Technology (DHERST) is responsible for the school Grade 12 leavers’ selections for PNG Universities – also called the DHERST 2023 Selection List.

-DHERST Selection list 2021: School Leavers NOAS Vs NOSS
+2023 Selection list: School Leavers NOAS Vs NOSS

 - First, DHERST captures the Grade 12 students for universities and tertiary institutions through the National Online Applications Selection (NOAS).